pvgmenegasso/tok-interview/README.md

 If you happen to stumble uppon this dark corner of the web, feel free to leave any comments/suggestions ;)

+# Project Structure:

+Project files follow the following structure:

+    - corpuses/
+       Files containing textual corpus that
+       are going to be used for testing purposes

+        - grandeTexto.txt
+            random text containing lots of
+            sentences

+        - splits/
+           grandeTexto split in smaller chunks

+           xaa..xah.txt

+    - Cosapdok

 ## The exercise(s):

 1) Faça um programa simples e legível, em qualquer linguagem de programação, mas sem uso